humdrum-tools/humdrum-documentation/guide/ch29/index.md

 In the above case, five words are unique to `inventory1`, six words are unique to `inventory2` and nine words are common to both.

-The **comm** command provides numbered options that suppress specified columns.
+The <span class="unix">comm</span> command provides numbered options that suppress specified columns.
 For example, the command **comm -13** will suppress columns one and three (outputing column two).
 (Empty lines are also suppressed with these options.)
 A convenient measure of similarity is to express the shared vocabulary items as a percentage of the total combined vocabularies.
-We can do this using the word-count command, **wc**.
+We can do this using the word-count command, <span class="unix">wc</span>.
 The first command counts the total number of words and the second command counts the total number of shared words: